7 questions you need to ask your doctor to avoid unnecessary surgery

 2. Is there another option?

 Check with your doctor whether there is another option; sometimes a change of lifestyle, like eating healthier or exercising more might be the key to preventing an invasive procedure.
-At nib, we offer a number of Health Management Programs to help our members improve their overall health and wellbeing and stay out of hospital.
+At nib, we offer a number of Health Management Programs to help eligible members improve their overall health and wellbeing and stay out of hospital.

 Is there another option?
 A change of lifestyle might be the key to preventing an invasive procedure